Director of Occupational Therapy Services: Kelli Halcomb

 Kelli has worked as a registered Occupational Therapist with kids in both the school and outpatient clinic settings since 2014.
 She received her bachelor’s degree in Family and Child Sciences with a specialization in Child Development from Florida State University and her master’s degree in Occupational Therapy from Florida International University.
 She has worked with children with a variety of different diagnoses to ensure optimal participation in school, play, and self-care related activities.
 She has experience using Handwriting Without Tears, Keyboarding Without Tears, and Zones of Regulation programs.
 She loves collaborating with parents, teachers, and other therapists to ensure each child’s unique needs are being met across environments.

-Supervisor of Speech and Language Services: Jessica Cummings
+Director of Speech and Language Services: Kim Rush

 Jessica is a graduate of Tennessee State University where she earned her Master of Science degree in Speech and Hearing Sciences in 2012.
 She has experience in a variety of settings including both private practice and school setting.
 Jessica has worked with various communication delays and disorders including: Cerebral Palsy, Autism Spectrum Disorder, Down Syndrome, Childhood Apraxia of Speech, Articulation/Phonological Disorder, Auditory Processing, and Expressive/Receptive Language delays.
 Jessica enjoys working with children of all ages and helping them reach the best version of themselves.